microsoft/vcpkg-docs/vcpkg/commands/depend-info.md

 Display all dependencies for a package.

-`depend-info` displays all transitive dependencies for a package in several formats, including  plain text, tree, DGML, or DOT.
+`depend-info` displays all transitive dependencies for a package in several formats, including  plain text, tree, DGML, DOT or Mermaid.

 ## Examples